EfaYukacoonar/EfaYukacoonar.github.io/README.md

 ##Disclaimer

 The Code is provided “as is,” without any warranties of any kind.
-EfaYukacoonar assumes no responsibility for any damages arising from the use of the Code.
+EfaYukacoonar assumes no responsibility for any damages arising from the use of the Code